 - listed in the maintenance plan or

-- approved by special resolution at a general meeting or
+- approved by special resolution of the owners corporation or

-- composed of works for the upgrading, renovating or improving of the common property, and
+- composed of works for upgrading, renovating or improving the common property, or

-- the estimated total cost is double annual total fees, or
+- the estimated total cost of the works is more than double annual total fees, or

 - the works require a planning building permit, and